Ikomia-dev/IkomiaApi/doc/source/dependencies.rst

 The standard way to manage dependencies in Python and its pip package installer is to provide a valid *setup.py* script.
 Then, Python package can either be distributed from Wheel or from source.
 For the moment, Ikomia software can only install dependencies available in the official Python Package Index (PyPI) or via a git repository.
-Support for manual installation through direct call to *setup.py* script (setuptools) inside the plugin is in our roadmap and will be available soon.
+Support for manual installation through direct call to *setup.py* script (setuptools) inside the plugin is not yet available.

+.. important:: While implementing your own algorithm, you may need to add dependencies with C extensions.
+So you should have installed on your own a valid C/C++ compiler for your system.